 Hiring a licensed professional plumber to handle your plumbing emergencies and problems is essential to avoid headaches.
-Here are seven plumbing problems you may think, as a homeowner, you can fix, but you really should not!
+Here are seven plumbing problems you may think you can fix but should actually leave to the professionals:

 Clogged drains are easy to fix, right?
 A homeowner may think this is the case when chemicals and snake devices are readily available and marketed as getting rid of blockages.
 These solutions, however, can lead to bigger problems for your drain system.

 Using acids, chemicals, or snakes to attempt to dislodge a clog can not only fail to remove the clog in its entirety, but it can also cause more damage to the pipes.
 What is the solution?
-Hiring a professional who is skilled in solving drainage issues and has the proper equipment, for example, a water jetting system.
+Hiring a professional who is skilled in solving drainage issues and has the proper equipment like a water jetting system.
 Licensed professionals have access to the tools and knowledge about treatments that can be used to resolve your issues.

 The process of replacing a toilet involves seemingly straightforward steps.
 The steps in removing a toilet involve:

-A less noticeable issue is the toilet may not be sealed all the way and small leaks can form.
-If the leak is left unnoticed, this will cause damage to your flooring.
+A less noticeable issue involves the seal around the toilet.
+If it isn't sealed all the way, small leaks can form.
+If the leak is left unnoticed, it will cause damage to your flooring.
 If the bathroom is on the second or third level of your home, you could end up with water damage to the ceiling below the bathroom.
 On top of all of this, it will likely become a more involved process for a plumber to fix, versus just requesting a professional to install the toilet in the beginning.

-Avoid issues with sealing, leveling, and water damage by hiring a professional plumbing company from the start.
+Avoid issues with sealing, leveling, and water damage by hiring a professional plumbing company like True Plumbers from the start.

 What can happen if you attempt to replace and install your own water heater?
 You run the risk of being electrocuted if the electricity is not properly shut down prior to working on the water heater.
 If you fail to replace gas lines properly, you can accidentally cause a gas leak, which is not only an environmental and health hazard for your home, but is also a fire hazard!